FREE: 5 SECRETS TO FAST HEALTHY DINNERSGET IT NOW

 Weird name, amazing results: there’s no need to be intimidated by this spatchcock chicken recipe!
 Not only is it delicious, but it’s easier than it looks and it’s definitely my new favorite way to roast chicken.
 I’ll show you how to spatchcock a chicken, the best way to season it, how to roast spatchcock chicken in the oven, and my tips for carving it as well.
 Easy chicken dinner, here we come!

 While this version may be my current favorite, be sure to add it to your simple chicken dinner rotation with other basics, like baked chicken breast and roasted chicken legs.
 When you want something a little more fancy – but still super easy! – take it up a notch with cheesy bacon ranch chicken, balsamic baked chicken thighs, or prosciutto wrapped chicken.

 Spatchcock chicken is another term for butterflied chicken.
 You essentially cut the chicken in two (but leave it connected) so that it’s flat.
 It’s the same method I use for spatchcock turkey!

 Not only does baking a spatchcock chicken take less time to roast, but it also cooks more evenly and ensures that the light meat of the chicken doesn’t dry out, while the darker meat finishes cooking through.
 The cooking process is similar to roasted chicken and vegetables, but with extra flavor from leaving the skin and bones attached.

-It’s one of the best ways to roast a chicken for maximal flavor and minimal time.
+- One of the best ways to roast a chicken for maximum flavor and minimal time